 Ponte Sant Angelo is the bridge (below) where the barge dance scene took place below with the castle towering above.

-Spanish Steps (above) were where she sat eating gelato (something I couldn’t do due to a case of sensitive teeth) when Joe Bradley (a.k.a.
+Spanish Steps (below) were where she sat eating gelato (something I couldn’t do due to a case of sensitive teeth) when Joe Bradley (a.k.a.
 Gregory Peck) “accidentally” bumped into her.

 51 Via Margutta was the address where Joe lived (below) but sadly its under construction and bore no resemblance to that in the film which is probably not so surprising as the film was made over 50 years ago!!